Clarocque95/Excel.Coffee.Sales/Coffee.Sales.Excel.Project.md

 ### Step 6
-Used an IF function to created column "Coffe Type Name" which will have the full name of the coffee and not just the 3 letter abbrivations we see in the "Coffee Type" column.
-The following formula is used :
+Used an IF function to create the column "Coffee Type Name" which will have the full name of the coffee and not just the 3 letter abbreviations we see in the "Coffee Type" column.
+The following formula is used:

 =IF(I2="Rob","Robusta",IF(I2="Exc","Excelsa",IF(I2="Ara","Arabica",IF(I2="Lib","Liberica",""))))